-$$P(S,G) = P(G),\tag{4}$$
+$$P(S,G) = P(G), \tag{4}$$

-where P(G) can be modeled with a normal or Poisson distribution for example.
-Alternatively, and as is commonly done in practice, one may assume a uniform distribution and thus omit the turn model entirely.
-Substituting (3) and (4) into (3) we obtain a full solution:
+where P(G) can be modeled with a normal or Poisson distribution, for example.
+Alternatively, and as is common in practice, one may assume a uniform distribution and thus omit the turn model entirely.
+Substituting (3) and (4) into (2) we obtain:

-$$(\tilde{S}, \tilde{G}) = \operatorname{argmax}{S,G} P(G) \prod{i} P(O_i | \lambda{S_i}, G).$$ (5)
+$$(\tilde{S}, \tilde{G}) = \underset{S,G}{\operatorname{argmax}} P(G) \prod{i} P(O_i | \lambda{S_i}, G), \tag{5}$$ which provides a full solution to the speaker diarization problem.

-2.2 Challenges
+B. Challenges

 In practice, the implementation of a practical speaker diarization system is rather more complex than may first appear from the basic framework presented above.
 The first challenge involves the optimization of the speaker sequence S in (5).
-This is not straight forward since the inventory of S is unknown, i.e. we do not know how many speakers N there are within the acoustic stream.
-This means that before optimizing the speaker sequence S and segmentation G, we must first find an optimal speaker inventory.
+This is not straightforward since the inventory of S is unknown, i.e. we do not know how many speakers N are present within the acoustic stream.
+This means that it is not possible to optimize the speaker sequence S without a jointly-optimized speaker inventory.
 Second, although we suppose that a set of acoustic models can reliably represent the acoustical characteristics of the speakers, the speech signal O is rather complex.
 Whilst the acoustic models depend fundamentally on the speaker, they also depend on a number of other nuisance factors such as the linguistic content, for example the words or phones pronounced, which are not related specifically to the speaker.
-In the following we assume for simplicity that the major nuisance variation relates only to the phone class of uttered speech, which we denote as Q, thought other acoustic classes are also valid.
-Due to its significant effect on speech signal, Q should appear in the solutions and must be addressed appropriately.
+In the following we assume for simplicity that the major nuisance variation relates only to the phone class of uttered speech, which we denote as Q, though other acoustic classes are also valid.
+Due to its significant effect on the speech signal, Q should appear in the solution and must be addressed appropriately.

-To formulate a solution which addresses these two challenges, we first introduce the speaker inventory $\Delta$ , and let $\Gamma(\Delta)$ represent all possible speaker sequences.
-Returning to (3) we derive the solution as follows:
+To formulate a solution which addresses these two challenges, we first introduce the speaker inventory Δ , and let $\Gamma(\Delta)$ represent all possible speaker sequences.
+Returning to (2) we derive the solution as follows: